I adore wearing gemstones, but not because they are mine. You can’t possess radiance; you can only admire it.Elizabeth Taylor.

 Well, rightly said!

-Gemstones are popular for their color & brilliance.
+Gemstones are popular for their colour & brilliance.
 They are mostly worn as jewellery.

-You might even know a few popular gemstones, such as diamonds, emerald, ruby, and saphire, but the world of gemstones is vast.
+You might even know a few popular gemstones, such as diamonds, emeralds, rubies, and sapphires, but the world of gemstones is vast.

 What are Gemstones?

-To qualify as a gem, the stone should be hard and tough to resist scratches, chipping as well as have beautiful clarity and color.
+To qualify as a gem, the stone should be hard and tough to resist scratches, chipping, and have beautiful clarity and colour.
+Gems meaning elaborates how these jewels add a touch of enchantment and significance to the world of jewellery and gemstone enthusiasts.

-Another characteristic of gemstones is rarity, which adds to their value.
+Another characteristic of gemstones is their rarity, which adds to their value.

 Gemstone Classification – Precious & Semi-Precious